Linguapress.com home

 Dominic Reid, the man in charge of the Show, says: "Every year we try to beat last year's show for spectacle."

 Last year's show finished with the biggest firework display in Britain.
-This year, over half a million visitors are expected to line the city's streets for the special Millennium show.
+This year, hundreds of thousands of people are expected to view the event.
 Everyone will be hoping that the rain holds off!

 barge: boat - beat: do better than - carriage: coach pulled by horses - charity: charitable association -choose: select, nominate - event: happening, occasion - float: decorated vehicle - for approval: to be approved, accepted - hold off: be absent - is attended by ...: .... are present - law court: court of justice - on the other hand: however - swear: promise - winds: turns (the verb wind rhymes with mind) .